**REARING KITS ARE SOLD OUT FOR THE 2021 SEASON**

 - Shipping costs $26 per box and we are able to fit up to 4 kits per box.
 All Rearing Kits are shipped via UPS Next Day Air to minimize the amount of time the caterpillars are in transit.

-- Please provide an appropriate UPS delivery address and make arrangements for someone to accept your package.
+- Provide a physical address for UPS delivery and make arrangements for someone to accept your package.

 - We are not responsible for packages that are delivered to receiving departments, delayed in delivery to the intended recipient, or are left unattended at a residence.

 - Kits are shipped Monday through Thursday via UPS Next Day Air for delivery Tuesday through Friday.

 - We cannot guarantee a specific delivery date.
 However, we do our best to fill all of the orders each week.

 - If for any reason there is a chance your kit(s) will not be delivered the week you requested you will be notified via email (if provided) by Friday of the requested week.
 Your kit(s) will roll over to the next available ship week unless you contact us to select a new ship week.